seanox/aspect-js/manual/en/introduction.md

-In this example, the renderer will automatically update all elements in the DOM, which includes free-text that uses the property value from the model directly or indirectly in an expression when the value of the property `value` changes.
+In this example, the renderer will automatically update all elements in the DOM, which includes free-text that uses the property value from the model directly or indirectly in an expression when the value of the property `value` changes or more exactly, if the value in the data object was set final, which can be relevant when using getters and setters.

-The ReactProxy works permanently recursively on all objects, in all levels of a model and also on the objects that are added later as values, even if these objects do not explicitly use the ReactProxy.
+The ReactProxy works permanently recursively on all object levels and also on objects that are added later as values, even if they do not explicitly use the ReactProxy, new instances are created for the referenced objects.

 [Learn more](reactive.md)